qais744/GetComputerInfo/README.md

 -Resources Usage (using WMI)

--Running Services and Open Ports (uisng netstat) - from this with some modifications (https://gist.github.com/cheynewallace/5971686)
+-Running Services and Open Ports (using netstat) - from this with some modifications (https://gist.github.com/cheynewallace/5971686)

 The file that has the results will be created in "bin/Debug/Results/"